mayakraft/math-for-artists/02/index.md

 Talk about homework from last time.
 Share code to calculate prime numbers.

-prepare for next class (paper pens pencils)

 ## History: The Abassid Period (10 minutes)

 At the turn of the millenia Baghdad was a gathering place for all kinds of people.
 Bayt al-Hikma, "House of Wisdom" where essentially the entire corpus of Greek scientific literature is translated into Arabic.

 ### The Compendious Book on Calculation by Completion and Balancing

-When Khwarizmi wrote his book on Algebra, he didn't use symbols, it was written out in words. "the thing plus one equals twice the thing", the variable x was called the *thing* or "shay" (شيء)
+When Khwarizmi wrote his book on Algebra in 820AD, he didn't use symbols, the equations were written out in words. "the thing plus one equals twice the thing", the variable x was called the *thing* or "shay" (شيء)

 At the time there were two competing ways of writing numbers

 - one involved Arabic letters, very similar to Roman numerals (imagine doing arithmetic with Roman numerals)
-- a newer numeral system from India (the one we have)
+- a newer numeral system from India (the same we use today)

 Khwarizmi advocated using Hindu numerals in the 9th century.
 Later in the 1200s, Fibonacci was still advocating them.
-They still never caught on for hundreds of hears after him!
+And they still never caught on for hundreds of years after Fibonacci!

 ### Negative numbers

-Later in the lesson today, we'll be looking at 6 forms quadratics can take according to Khwarizmi.
-You might find it odd that he didn't simply move things to the other side of the equation, reducing the total number of equations to simply ax + bx + c = 0.
-It's because they didn't use negative numbers!

 To the Ancient Greeks, negative numbers were meaningless.
 Everything was a length or a volume, so negative quantities of course couldn't exist.